Topic: Employee Experience

 Attraction and Recognition

 You can’t make great work without great people.
 Attracting top talent is crucial for any business that wants to grow and endure.
-Today’s brightest workers seek a culture that recognizes and values what they have to offer.
+Today’s brightest workers seek a culture that recognises and values what they have to offer.

 A global survey of 200,000 job seekers asked employees to choose the most important attributes in a new job from a list of 26.
 The number one attribute was: my employer or manager shows “appreciation for my work”.
 Good relationship with colleagues, good work-life balance, and good relationships with leaders came after, with an attractive salary coming in at number 8.